intersystems-community/vscode-objectscript/docs/ExtensionUI.md

 ## ObjectScript View

-The InterSystems ObjectScript extension supplies an ObjectScript view.
-The button to select this view appears in the Activity Bar only when a workspace or folder is open:
+The InterSystems ObjectScript extension supplies an ObjectScript view container.
+The button to select this appears in the Activity Bar only when a folder or a workspace that includes a client-side folder is open:

 ![ObjectScript button.](../assets/images/objectscript.png "objectscript button")